WorldOfEther/crystal-bug-bounty/README.md

 **Examples of** [Impact]:

-- High: Steal a crystal from someone, steal/redirect ETH or crystals to another address, block actions for all users or some non-trivial fraction of users, create a crystal without purchase.
+- High: Steal a Crystal from someone, steal/redirect ETH or Crystals to another address, block actions for all users or some non-trivial fraction of users, create a Crystal without purchase.
-- Medium: Break random rules, lock a crystal owned by an address you don't control, manipulate crystal price.
+- Medium: Break random rules, lock a Crystal owned by an address you don't control, manipulate Crystal price.
 - Low: cancel or block another user's auction.

 **How to Get a High Score:**